RossHent/CWRS_SHAW/README.md

 Next, it moves the input files out of the working directory back into the folder they came from.
 Finally, it moves the output files into a newly-created folder, removing the old one if present.

-The srcipt is designed with the following file structure in mind:
+Both srcipts are designed with the following file structure in mind:

 [overall folder]
 --protocol.xlsx